chrisarg/Task-MemManager/README.md

 using Task::MemManager::PerlAlloc.
-We will then try to consume one of the two Perl scalars using the memory address of the respective buffer using Task::MemManager::CMalloc to show the detection of overlapping memory regions, which causes the program to croak.
+We will then try to consume one of the two Perl scalars using the memory address of the respective buffer using Task::MemManager::CMalloc to show the detection of overlapping memory regions, which causes the program to die.
 Ordinarly, one would anticipate problems during the program shutdown as the DESTROY function is called to deal with the Task::MemManager objects.
 This is prevented because we track the regions that are overlapping and do not free them in the destructor.